huggingface/blog/image-search-datasets.md

 <img src="assets/53_image_search_datasets/an_empty_abyss.jpg">

-We can see these results aren't always right but they are usually some reasonable results in there.
-It already seems like this could be useful for searching for a the semantic content of an image in this dataset.
+We can see these results aren't always right, but they are usually reasonable.
+It already seems like this could be useful for searching for the semantic content of an image in this dataset.
 However we might hold off on sharing this as is...

 ## Creating a Hugging Face Space? 🤷🏼